• Documentation

 1. In the editor choose Insert > Jira Issue > Create new issue

-2. Enter your server (if you have multiple Jira sites connected to Confluence), projectissue type, summary, and description
+2. Enter your server (if you have multiple Jira instances connected to Confluence), projectissue type, summary, and description.

 The issue will be created in Jira and added to your page.